rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams Voice ATA Device Setup.md

 An analog telephone adapter (ATA) is a device for connecting traditional analog devices to a digital telephone system.
 In context of (SIP) Session Initiation Protocol (GW) Gate Way, it connects these analog devices via SIP GW to Microsoft Teams.

 ### Pre-Requisites:
-1. Licenses: Microsoft Teams Shared Devices and Teams Phone with Calling Plan (country zone 1 - US)
+1. Licenses: **Microsoft Teams Shared Devices** and **Teams Phone with Calling Plan (country zone 1 - US)**
 2. Assignable DID number.
 3. Cisco ATA192-MPP Device

 # Office 365 User Configuration
 1. Log into Office 365 tenant.
-2. Create a new user, if the ATA deice is used for faxing name the account 'fax@clientname.com' Document password in ITG
+2. Create a new user, if the ATA deice is used for faxing name the account 'fax@clientname.com' Document password in ITGlue and MFA the account.
+Use TOTP auth from ITGlue.
+Enforce MFA.
 3. Assign 'Microsoft Teams Shared Devices' and 'Teams Phone with Calling Plan (country zone 1 - US)' licenses to the user account.
 4. Open the (TAC) Teams Administration Center
 5. Go to Voice/Phone Numbers.